-A shadow emerges from the woods: tall, gaunt, and white dappled with a gray-green shimmer.
-Ser Waymar nervously commands the shadow to come no further and fights with it.
-Others appear among the trees.
-The Other's sword is made of inhumanly-sharp translucent crystal.
+An Other emerges from the woods: tall, gaunt, and white dappled with a gray-green shimmer.
+Ser Waymar nervously commands it to come no further and fights with it.
+More appear among the trees.
+The first Other's sword is made of inhumanly-sharp translucent crystal.
 Waymar is able to check the blows until a parry comes a bit too late and the Other’s sword cuts through the mail under Ser Waymar’s arm.
-Ser Waymar screams “For Robert” and charges but as his blade strikes the Other's sword it shatters.
+Ser Waymar screams, “For Robert!” and charges but as his blade strikes the Other's sword it shatters.
 One of the shards hits Waymar's left eye and he falls to his knees, blinded.
 All of the Others move in and slash at him mercilessly.

 Will turns his head away for a long time before looking back to see that the Others are gone.
 Will climbs down, examines Royce's body, then picks up the knight's twisted and broken sword.
 He decides to bring it back to show to their commanders, hoping Gared is still with the horses.
 Then Ser Waymar stands up, his remaining eye burning blue.
 His hands go around Will's throat and his touch icy cold.